greglook/merkle-db/DESIGN.md

 ### Bulk Read

-Tablets provide a natural grain to parallelize reads over.
-Either the whole table or the tablets covering a specific range of keys can be selected for querying and read in parallel.
-Each tablet and the corresponding segments only need to be read by a single job.
+Partitions provide a natural grain to parallelize reads over.
+Either the whole table or the partitions covering a specific range of keys can be selected for querying and read in parallel.
+Each partition and the corresponding tablets only need to be read by a single job.

-Choosing field families which align with the types of queries done over the data will improve IO efficiency, because only the required segments will be loaded for each tablet.
+Choosing field families which align with the types of queries done over the data will improve IO efficiency, because only the required tablets will be loaded for each partition.

 ### Bulk Update

-Doing large bulk writes with non-sorted primary keys will generally update most of the tablets within a table.
+Doing large bulk writes with non-sorted primary keys will generally update most of the partitions within a table.
 In this case, using the high-level write operation will generally not be very efficient.
 Instead, updates may be done in parallel by applying the following method to each table:

-1. List the tablets in the table to be updated.
+1. List the partitions in the table to be updated.
-2. Divide up the record keyspace into ranges matching the tablets.
+2. Divide up the record keyspace into ranges matching the partitions.
-3. Group the record updates into batches based on which tablet's range they fall into.
+3. Group the record updates into batches based on which partition's range they fall into.
-4. In parallel, process each batch of updates and existing tablet to produce a sequence of output tablets (for example, there may be more than one if the tablet exceeds the size limit and splits).
-Write the updated segments and new tablets to the backing block store.
+4. In parallel, process each batch of updates and existing partition to produce a sequence of output partitions (for example, there may be more than one if the partition exceeds the size limit and splits).
+Write the updated tablets and new partitions to the backing block store.
-6. Build a new index tree over the new set of tablets and update the table.
+6. Build a new index tree over the new set of partitions and update the table.

-Choosing field families which align with the types of writes to the table will reduce IO and improve storage efficiency, because the existing segments can be re-used from the current version.
+Choosing field families which align with the types of writes to the table will reduce IO and improve storage efficiency, because the existing tablets can be re-used from the current version.

 ### Time-Series Data